Target level of study

 33h

-Fluids are all around us all the time, on every scale.
-To understand fluid mechanics is to understand the mechanics of what surrounds us: air and water in particular.
-As such, hydrodynamics is an essential part of any physicist's background.
+Fluids are all around us at all times and on all scales.
+Understanding fluid mechanics means understanding the mechanics of our surroundings, particularly air and water.
+As such, hydrodynamics is part of a physicist's basic knowledge.

-EU Hydrodynamics provides an introduction to incompressible perfect (Euler) and viscous Newtonian (Navier-Stokes) fluid mechanics.
-Classical flows are presented, as well as the notion of boundary layer, instability and turbulence.
-Emphasis is placed more on physical ideas than on advanced mathematical or numerical resolution methods.
+Hydrodynamics is an introduction to the mechanics of incompressible perfect fluids (Euler) and viscous Newtonian fluids (Navier-Stokes).
+Classical flows are presented, as well as the concepts of boundary layer, instability, and turbulence.
+The emphasis is placed more on physical ideas than on advanced mathematical or numerical solution methods.

 Information systems and databases